 4. Side Plank Dips

-The side plank dip is also known as the Plank With Hip Dip that you can do to target the obliques and outer thighs.
+The side plank dip is also known as the Plank With Hip Dip, which you can use to target the obliques and outer thighs.

-Make the lying side hip raise exercise easier by bending your knees and supporting your lower body on the side of your knee instead of the side of your foot.
+Make the lying side hip raise exercise easier by bending your knees and supporting your lower body on the side of your knee instead of your foot.

-Make the exercise more difficult by holding a weight on your hip.
+Make the exercise more challenging by holding a weight on your hip.

 - Lie on the floor on your left side with your elbow directly beneath your shoulder and legs stacked.